Capitol Wrestling Corporation: Rebranding and sale to Titan Sports (1979–1982)

 By March 1979, for marketing purposes, the World Wide Wrestling Federation was renamed the World Wrestling Federation (WWF).
 The following year, Vincent J. McMahon's son, Vincent K. McMahon, founded Titan Sports, Inc., which incorporated on February 21, 1980, originally in Massachusetts.
 Vincent K. McMahon had served as a ring announcer and commentator for WWWF television programs since 1969.
 Beginning in 1971, he began promoting events for his father in isolated regions of the WWWF territory, primarily in Maine.

 In 1982, Titan Sports, Inc. acquired Capitol Wrestling Corporation Ltd., effectively relocating its headquarters from New York City to Greenwich, Connecticut.
 At the annual meeting of the NWA in 1983, the McMahons and WWF employee Jim Barnett all withdrew from the organization.
 In 1984, in an attempt to make the WWF the premier wrestling promotion in the world, McMahon began a national (and later international) expansion that fundamentally changed the wrestling industry and brought an end to its territorial era.
 By 1985, Titan Sports moved its headquarters to Titan Towers in Stamford, Connecticut and, in 1987, reincorporated itself under Delaware General Corporation Law.
 Titan Sports later changed its name to World Wrestling Federation Entertainment, Inc. in 1999, and World Wrestling Entertainment, Inc. (WWE) in 2002.
-Vincent J. McMahon would not live to see his company transform from a territorial Northeast-based wrestling promotion into a worldwide entertainment organization.
+Vincent J. McMahon would not live to see his company transform from a territorial Northeast-based wrestling promotion to a worldwide entertainment organization.
 He died from pancreatic cancer at 69 years old on May 24, 1984.